bbauska/HTML5-Basics/README.md

 <h3>Q. What is Character Encoding?</h3>

-Character encoding is a method of converting bytes into characters.
-To validate or display an HTML document properly, a program must choose a proper character encoding.
-This is specified in the tag:
+<p>Character encoding is a method of converting bytes into characters.
+To validate or display
+an HTML document properly, a program must choose a proper character encoding.
+This is specified in the tag:</p>

 ```html
 <meta charset="utf-8"/>